theseniordads/monomental/DOCS/README.md

 When we looked at the length of the ripped music, we were a bit concerned as it was 4K long, rather than the Adrenaline Ripper version, which was 10K!
 But we played it in Megatizer, and it seemed okay.
 So we plugged the newly ripped music in- still nothing!
 We then noticed the call to play the music file was `jsr mus_static + 8`, and thought *"Ono!!
 It can't the assembler being picky about spaces again?!?!"* So we changed it to `jsr mus_static+8`, and it worked!

+## Cleaning up
+Now we had a working version of the demo, it was just a matter of cleaning up and annotating the remaining code!
+We also found there was a lot of crap code left by the dissassembly, which took up a lot of the space in the source.
+Once we cleared that up, and hived off the various demo parts into their own include files, the source code was a whopping 12.3K with 40.1K of include files, 52.4K in total.
+When you think that we started off with a 1383K disassembly source code file, that's quite a reduction, escpecially with the amount of commenting we added to the source code!

 # MORE TO COME!